Diphtheria is an acute infection caused by the bacteria Corynebacterium diphtheriae.

 Risk factors for diphtheria include crowded environments, poor hygiene, and lack of immunization.

-Symptoms usually occur 1 - 7 days after the bacteria enter your body:
+Symptoms usually occur 1 to 7 days after the bacteria enter your body:

 The health care provider will perform a physical exam and look inside your mouth.
-This may reveal a gray to black covering (pseudomembrane) in the throat, enlarged lymph glands, and swelling of the neck or larynx.
+This may reveal a gray to black covering (pseudomembrane) in the throat, enlarged lymph glands, and swelling of the neck or vocal cords.

 Tests used may include:

-If the health care provider thinks you have diphtheria, treatment will likely be started right away, even before test results come back.
+If the provider thinks you have diphtheria, treatment will likely be started right away, even before test results come back.